-Eliseo Rodriguez, principal of Stafford Elementary, will serve as Vice-Chair of the Programs and Services Committee for the TexasElementary Principals and Supervisors Association (TEPSA).
+Eliseo Rodriguez, principal of Stafford Elementary, will serve as Chair of the Programs and Services Committee for the TexasElementary Principals and Supervisors Association (TEPSA).

 Officers from the 20 TEPSA districts across the state were installed at the association’s July Leadership Conference.